min2ha/ukwa-site/content/target/61429/index.en.md

   "subject": null
 }

-# Guardian, The: Why it's too soon to classify gaming addiction as a mental disorder

 News article about the recent classification of gaming addiction as a mental health disorder by the WHO.
 It suggests that more research is needed before a classifcation can be made